 What's the meaning of the phrase 'Whipper snapper'?

-A diminutive or insignificant person, especially a sprightly or impertinent youngster.
+A whipper-snapper is a diminutive or insignificant person, especially a sprightly or impertinent youngster.

 What's the origin of the phrase 'Whipper snapper'?